-Gestational diabetes occurs when a woman's body cannot produce enough insulin during pregnancy.
+Gestational diabetes occurs when the body cannot produce enough insulin during pregnancy.
 There are usually no symptoms.
-Pregnant women should be tested for diabetes between the 24th and 28th week of pregnancy.
-Women already at risk for diabetes should be screened at their first prenatal appointment.
+Pregnant individuals should be tested for diabetes between the 24th and 28th week of pregnancy.
+Individuals already at risk for diabetes should be screened at their first prenatal appointment.

-Most women need two to three times more insulin when they are pregnant due to normal hormonal shifts during pregnancy.
+Most individuals need two to three times more insulin when they are pregnant due to normal hormonal shifts during pregnancy.

 After pregnancy, blood glucose levels may return to normal.
-However, a woman who has had gestational diabetes is at risk for developing type 2 diabetes later in life.
-This risk is increased if a woman becomes overweight after pregnancy.
+However, an individual who has had gestational diabetes is at risk for developing type 2 diabetes later in life.
+This risk is increased if an individual becomes overweight after pregnancy.

-Because gestational diabetes is associated with an increased risk for diabetes during their lifetime, women with gestational diabetes should be tested for persistent diabetes or prediabetes at four to 12 weeks postpartum and also be tested every one to three years thereafter if the four- to 12-week testing is normal.
+Because gestational diabetes is associated with an increased risk for diabetes during their lifetime, individuals with gestational diabetes should be tested for persistent diabetes or prediabetes at four to 12 weeks postpartum and also be tested every one to three years thereafter if the four- to 12-week testing is normal.

-The information on this page is from the American Diabetes Association.
+Based on information from the American Diabetes Association.